-What Is Post-Laminectomy Syndrome?
+What Is Post Laminectomy Syndrome?

 Table of Contents

-The vertebrae of the spine are linked together allowing for flexibility.
+The vertebrae of the spine are linked together and allow for flexibility.
 The lamina are broad plates of bone that arch over the spinal nerves, providing extra protection.
-Ligamentum flavum provides cushioning and is found between the lamina.
-The spinal cord descends from the brain through the spinal column, to just below the rib cage in an average adult.
+Ligamentum flavum provides cushioning.
+These sit between the lamina.
+The spinal cord descends from you brain through the spinal column, to just below the rib cage in an average adult.

 - Surgery carried out at the incorrect spinal level